 - Just like with the bottom-up hat, weave in yarn through the top row to create a little drawstring to cinch your hat.

 Crochet Hat Size Chart

 As mentioned above, you need to take into account the fact that yarn is stretchy.
 You want to allow your hat to stretch over your head when you put it on to keep it warm, so you’ll want to crochet your hat to slightly smaller lengths and circumferences than you measured.

-As a rule of thumb, take off about an inch from your measured head circumference or length when working up your hat, or follow this chart below.
+As a rule of thumb, take off about an inch from your measured head circumference or length when working up your hat, or follow this chart below for crochet hat measures for different ages and styles.
 This chart is also super handy if your recipient isn’t nearby to get proper measurements.

 What style of hat do you like to crochet most?

 Read NextBackcountry Beanie